titanscouting/red-alliance-mobile/README.md

 ## Android
 1. Navigate to the `android` folder.
-2. In a terminal window, execute `./gradlew assembleRelease`.
+2. In a terminal window, execute `./gradlew bundleRelease`.

 ## iOS
 Building iOS releases is not supported at this time.